 - Many game stores will often hold Pokémon League events.
 There, you will be able to find other players in your area to both have matches with and trade with.

-Steam Siege is the 70th and latest set in the Pokémon TCG.
-If you want to build a standard 2017 season deck i would recommend collection cards from the XY Primal Clash set on wards.
-Cards in the Expanded list including everything from Black & White on wards.
+If you want to build a standard season deck i would recommend cards in the sets below on wards.
 Cards made under Wizards of the Coast from when you where a kid are not modern legal cards.

 For a list of the legal set go here.